 Then comes the cloud this and the cloud that….VERY important both in the creative process as well as the delivery which requires workflow efficiencies for example like bandwidth, sizing, caching and the ugly fact that cybercrime – theft of content – is a growing challenge for even the best security teams (last estimate was over $50+ billion).

-There is so much opportunity for all of us in the category…especially now that the rest of the market has recognized how important each viewer is.
+There is tremendous opportunity for all of us in the category…especially now that the rest of the market has recognized how important the viewer